dzngo/whogetsyou/game_design.md

 1. **Host name** – Simple input; validation ensures a non-empty value.
 2. **Room name** – If the name already exists, the host sees the previous settings and can reuse or reconfigure.
 3. **Theme mode** – Radio buttons for Static vs Dynamic.
 Static mode exposes multiselect suggestions plus a custom-theme text field; dynamic mode skips ahead.
 4. **Level mode** – Similar structure to theme selection.
-Static mode asks for Narrow/Medium/Deep; dynamic mode defaults to Narrow but lets the Storyteller override per turn later.
+Static mode asks for Shallow/Medium/Deep; dynamic mode defaults to Shallow but lets the Storyteller override per turn later.
 5. **Lobby** – Shows overall configuration, lets the host tweak gameplay mode and max score, remove players if necessary, and finally start the session.
 Once started, everyone is routed into the in-game view.

 ### 2.3 Join Flow